Joran van der Sloot: Guilty plea and conviction

-On January 11, 2012, Van der Sloot pleaded guilty to the "qualified murder" and simple robbery of Flores.
+On 11 January 2012, Van der Sloot pleaded guilty to the "qualified murder" and simple robbery of Flores.
 He was convicted and sentenced to 28 years' imprisonment for the murder on 13 January and he must pay $75,000 to the Flores family.
 Hours after learning of the sentence, Van der Sloot was transferred to a maximum security prison, Piedras Gordas, located north of Lima.
-He was expected to be released on June 10, 2038 until his later drug trafficking conviction earned him additional time in prison.
+He was expected to be released on 10 June 2038 until his later drug trafficking conviction earned him additional time in prison.

 In August 2014, Van der Sloot was transferred to Challapalca prison.
 Two months later, a Dutch online news service claimed that Van der Sloot was stabbed and critically injured by fellow prisoners in Peru.
 Van der Sloot's wife's claim of a stabbing is contested by Peruvian authorities.

 Public reaction

 Public outcry in Peru has been fueled by local media, which labeled Van der Sloot a "monster", "serial killer", and "psychopath".
 The coverage of this controversy highlighted cases of other women dying at the hands of foreigners.
-Peruvian and Colombian newspapers published articles about the investigation of the disappearance of two young women who frequented casinos during Van der Sloot's stay in at least two Bogotá hotels from May 6 to 14 2010, prior to entering Peru.
+Peruvian and Colombian newspapers published articles about the investigation of the disappearance of two young women who frequented casinos during Van der Sloot's stay in at least two Bogotá hotels from 6 to 14 May 2010, prior to entering Peru.

 The Administrative Department of Security of Colombia does not consider Van der Sloot a suspect, as they believe his presence in Bogotá was merely in transit to Peru.
 Dutch daily newspaper Trouw warned that the overwhelming pressure on authorities of Van der Sloot's presumed guilt risked turning the case into a show trial.
 The Dutch consulate told Peruvian authorities that it was concerned how Van der Sloot was being treated and presented to the media.

 In December 2010, Time magazine named Van der Sloot's arrest the most notable criminal event of the year, ahead of the Belgian love triangle skydiving-murder case, the 2010 Chinese school attacks and the Elizabeth Smart kidnapping trial.
 ABC News listed the coverage of Van der Sloot's murder confession by Good Morning America among the most read stories from its website in 2010.
 The CBS affiliate near Holloway's hometown (Note: WIAT, in Birmingham, Alabama, is a CBS affiliate television station near Holloway's hometown.
 It has published several of the news reports, both on the air and on its website CBS 42, cited in this article.) named the criminal charges filed against Van der Sloot in 2010 among the top ten stories of the year.
 Radio Netherlands Worldwide identified him as one of the most talked about Dutch people of the year.